orta/kf-theme-vscode/README.md

 And thanks to [Sheetal Nandi](https://github.com/sheetalkamat) for fixing one TypeScript grammar problem for us :D

 ## What's new?
+### 14.1.0
+- **Fix!** &mdash; We forgot to have a right peek view in the dark theme which we are very sorry for.
+That must have made all of you guys very upset.
+In hope that you'll forgive us there is now a very cool peek view in the dark themes and we hope you like it!
+- **New!** &mdash; We'll be supporting haXe language from this version up.

 ### 14.0.0
 - **New!** &mdash; This version includes a new theme called __Minimal Dark__ which features the same preferences as the dark theme but only it has no __orange__ / __red__ on the dark!
 It's really an interesting new look for the dark.
 - **Fix!** &mdash; Headers in Markdown had a strange bug that they rendered red color of the light theme in the dark theme.
 It's now fixed.